TOP PICKS

 Mill Valley Recreation & Community Center

-Throughout the weekend event, organizers will offer a taste of the good life in Mill Valley by exploring the region’s best artisans, food vendors, and philanthropic causes through an extensive vendor market; plus family-friendly activities including the Kids Village, immersive art installations, large-scale sponsor activations, and roaming local performers; as well as local vintners, craft brewers, and special Mother’s Day Weekend surprises.
+Throughout the weekend event, organizers will showcase the region’s best artisans, food vendors, and philanthropic causes through an extensive vendor market; as well as family-friendly activities; immersive art installations, roaming local performers; plus local vintners, craft brewers, and other Mother’s Day Weekend surprises.

 Tickets: $232.66 (two-day Adult pass); $117.30 (two-day Kids pass); $198.05 (two-day Senior pass)